NZMSA/2018-Phase-2/1. Frontend/README.md

 Now, we simply need to bind the method to self and call it in the constructor.

-2. Inside the constructor method in `App.tsx`, add the following
+:page_with_curl: 2.
+Inside the constructor method in `App.tsx`, add the following
 ```javascript
 this.fetchMemes = this.fetchMemes.bind(this)
 this.fetchMemes("")